+Are you feeling Cornonavirus crazy?
 Are you filled with a sense of dread?
 Is your stomach knotted up by fear?
 Is worry affecting the quality of your life?

 What is worry?
 One translation means to gnaw or eat away at.
 Like a dog with a bone, the worrier chews all day, ruminating on the negative.
 Worried thoughts whip up frenzied images accompanied by negative emotions all driven by fear—faith in the negative dimension.